Skip to main content

 Architecture Overview

 Verum is a VBC-first compiler: every program lowers to Verum Bytecode, and VBC is either interpreted (Tier 0) or compiled to native code via LLVM (Tier 1).
 A separate MLIR path emits GPU binaries for @device(gpu) code.
-The compiler is a 24-crate Rust workspace (~1.36 M LOC) organised into five layers.
+The compiler is a Rust workspace organised into five layers, plus a thin Layer 1.5 of shared protocol-type definitions to break what would otherwise be a circular dependency between the type system and the SMT backend.

 Reading paths